 Ryan Hoogstra - Grand Rapids, Michigan

-Ryan graduated from Grand Valley State University in finance as is employed at Macatawa Bank as a Credit Analyst.
+Ryan graduated from Grand Valley State University in finance as is employed at Mark-Maker Companys as Vice President of Finance.
 He is married to Emily, who is an Occupational Therapist at The Center for Childhood Development.
+They have a two-year old daughter.
 Ryan has traveled with his father to Kenya and began serving as a board member 2016.
-He is currently organizing a team to help the Kenya Hope Centers.

 Mr. Lloyd Schout - Zeeland, Michigan

-Lloyd and his wife Melva have been married for forty-eight years.
+Lloyd and his wife Melva have been married for 51 years.
 They have three sons and four grandchildren.
-They are members of Covenant Presbyterian Church in Holland, where he presently serves on the Session and teaches adult Sunday School.
+They are members of Grace Fellowship Orthodox Presbyterian Church in Zeeland, Michigan